Home

 Sketchbook

-The sketchbook is the soul and the brain of an artist exposed on paper.
-It is a very relaxed way to practice and, because of that, a perfect laboratory for experimentation.
-The sketchbook contains a visual story of the artist’s journey of wonder, hope, struggle, reflection, frustration, growth, confidence, and transformation.
+The sketchbook is the soul and the mind of an artist exposed.
+It is relaxed and, because of that, becomes a perfect laboratory for experimentation.
+Each sketch comes alive because of the artist’s personal experience, emotions, and memories of that moment.
+And so, the sketchbook contains a visual story of the artist’s journey of wonder, hope, struggle, reflection, frustration, growth, confidence, and transformation.
 I always carry a small sketchbook, pen, and sometimes even a small painting kit in my bag for when an opportunity arises.

 Reflections on Art, Life, and Italy